Patrice Désilets

 Patrice Désilets (born 9 May 1974) is a Canadian game designer best known for creating the Assassin's Creed series.
-He served as creative director for three of the most critically acclaimed titles within the franchise to date: Assassin's Creed, Assassin's Creed II, and Assassin's Creed: Brotherhood.
+He served as creative director for Assassin's Creed, Assassin's Creed II, and Assassin's Creed: Brotherhood.
 He is also known for being the director of Ubisoft's Prince of Persia: The Sands of Time.
 In 2014, he founded the Montreal-based indie studio Panache Digital Games, where he worked on the game Ancestors: The Humankind Odyssey.

 Biography

 Born in 1974 at Saint-Jean-sur-Richelieu, Quebec, Désilets is the son of Jacques Désilets, mathematician and director of CEGEP, and Luce de Bellefeuille, Director General of the Secretariat for International Adoption.
 In 1996, Désilets earned his bachelor's degree in film studies and literature at University of Montreal, to which time prior, he was enrolled at the Collège Édouard-Montpetit.
 Coming from a background in film, he has used his creative vision to shape games in which he has taken a creative lead including 2007's Assassin's Creed and its 2009 sequel Assassin's Creed II.
 Désilets other credits include Assassin's Creed: Brotherhood, Prince of Persia: The Sands of Time, Disney's Donald Duck: Goin' Quackers, and Hype: The Time Quest.